boegel/easybuild-wiki/Home.md

 * [[1st EasyBuild hackathon]]: Aug 16-17 2012, Ghent (Belgium)

-### SC'12 / PyHPC
+### Supercomputing'2012 / PyHPC

 EasyBuild was actively promoted at Supercomputing'2012 in Salt Lake City during Birds-of-a-Feather sessions, the PyHPC workshop and the exhibit.
-Notes are available [[here|SC12 notes]].
+Notes are available [[here|Notes on EasyBuild promotion at Supercomputing'2012]].